OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 The Impact of Coffee Additives on Canagliflozin Effectiveness

-Another aspect worth considering is the potential impact of additives commonly found in coffee drinks like sugar or creamers on blood sugar levels.
+Another aspect worth considering is the potential impact of additives commonly found in coffee drinks, like sugar or creamers, on blood sugar levels.
 Canagliflozin primarily targets the kidneys to lower blood glucose levels, and its effectiveness may be compromised if individuals consume excessive amounts of added sugars or high-carbohydrate creamers with their coffee.
 Opting for sugar-free alternatives or using natural sweeteners like stevia can help maintain the benefits of canagliflozin therapy.

 Lastly, it is important to mention that caffeine can disrupt sleep patterns and cause insomnia in some individuals.
 Adequate sleep is crucial for overall health and diabetes management.
 Therefore, it is advisable to consume coffee earlier in the day or switch to decaffeinated options if you find that caffeine affects your sleep quality.